Summary

 - Doppio Zero is quite good if you’re looking for a more traditional, fresh/doughy pizza.

-- Outside city limits: if you find yourself in Berkeley, you have to go to Cheeseboard.
+- Outside city limits: if you find yourself in Berkeley, you should go to Cheeseboard.
 Zachary’s has decent deep dish pizza (by bay area standards).

 Coffee